SAP-samples/flaml-samples/README.md

 ## Requirements

 Python version >= 3.8.
-Specific Python packages are already contained in the notebook examples.
+Specific Python packages, and their installation commands, are already contained in the notebook examples.

 ## Download and Installation